bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 .....
 ```

-These fields wil have a 'true' or 'false' value.
+These fields will have a 'true' or 'false' value.
 Nice, but maybe we can do better.
-Because we intend to import the final result in a spreadsheet app, where you can filter based on columns, it's easier to use blanks for the 'false' value.
-So, let's convert these boolean values in 'yes' and '' respectively.
+Because we intend to import the final result into a spreadsheet app where you can filter based on columns, it's easier to use blanks for the 'false' value.
+So, let's convert these boolean values into "yes" and blank respectively.

 We can do this with a function.
 Add the function directly before or after the 'archType' function in the code.